KeithWilliamsGMIT/Graph-Theory-Project/README.md

 MERGE (y)-[:HAS]->(s:Student_Group { name: line.group_name, nunmer_of_students: 25 })
 ```

-Next create the lecturers for the Computer Science and Applied Physics course.
+Next create the lecturers for the Computer Science and Applied Physics course, using the data from the `lecturers.csv` file.

 ```
 LOAD CSV WITH HEADERS FROM "file:///lecturers.csv" AS line MERGE (l:Lecturer { id: line.id, name: line.name, work_hours: line.work_hours })
 ```

-Create modules for Computer Science and Applied Physics course.
+Create modules for Computer Science and Applied Physics course, using the data from the `modules.csv` file.

 ```
 LOAD CSV WITH HEADERS FROM "file:///modules.csv" AS line